HDFGroup/hdf-rest-api/AttrOps/GET_Attributes.rst

 Description
 ===========
 Gets all the attributes of a dataset, group, or committed datatype.
-For each attribute the request returns the attributes name, type, and shape.
+For each attribute the request returns the attribute's name, type, and shape.
 To get the attribute data use :doc:`GET_Attribute`.

 Requests